 The Authority offers an employee benefit plan created in accordance with Internal Revenue Code Section 403(b) and is administered by MetLife.
 The plan is available to all employees who have completed one year and more than 1,000 hours of service.
-The Authority matched contributions of 3% of the employee's salary in 2022 and 2021.
+The Authority matched contributions of 3% of the employee's salary in 2023 and 2022.
 Participant's interest in amounts contributed by the participant vest immediately.
-Participant's interest in amounts contributed by the Authority vest under the plan at rates of 0% under 2 years of service, 25% after 2 years of service.
+Participant's interest in amounts contributed by the Authority vest under the plan at rates of 0% under 2 years of service, 25% after 2 years of service, 50% after 3 years of service, 75% after 4 years of service, 100% after 5 or more years of service.
 Forfeited nonvested accounts may be used by the Authority to reduce the fees associated with the plan.
-The Authority recognized no forfeitures in pension expense during 2022 or 2021.
+The Authority recognized no forfeitures in pension expense during 2023 or 2022.

 The Authority's contributions are invested in accordance with the investment elections made by the participant.
-The Authority contributed approximately \$51,000 and \$93,000 for the years ended June 30, 2022 and 2021, respectively.
+The Authority contributed approximately \$38,000 and \$51,000 for the years ended June 30, 2023 and 2022, respectively.